AFIFBEJI/R-D-Innovative-Eco-Friendly-Composite-Materials-for-Construction/README.md

 ---

-## ✨ Graphical User Interface (GUI) using CustomTkinter
+## ✨ Graphical User Interface (GUI)

-To enhance user experience and streamline the research process, a modern and intuitive Graphical User Interface (GUI) will be developed using the **CustomTkinter** library.
+To enhance user experience and streamline the research process, a modern and intuitive Graphical User Interface (GUI) will be developed using the **CustomTkinter** library in Python.